-Essentially the sunscreen for framing, a glaze is the protective barrier that sits between the contents of any picture frame and the outside environment.
-It should be transparent and is usually made of glass or acrylic.
-This framing component plays a very important role in providing your artwork with much needed protection from air pollutants, dust, moisture, temperature fluctuations, and any physical damage.
+A glaze is the protective barrier between the contents of any picture frame and the outside environment.
+It should be transparent and is usually made of glass or acrylic (plexiglass).
+When framing a photo or piece of artwork, the glaze plays an important role in protecting against dust, moisture, temperature fluctuations and any physical damage.

-Many ready-made frames from craft stores or big box retailers like Target or Ikea have flimsy plastic or glass glazes, so these are often the types people are most familiar with when looking for a frame.
-Only when custom framing will you have this many glaze options to choose from, all of which will thoroughly protect your artwork with proper conservation standards that are also budget-friendly.
+Ready-made frames from big box retailers like Target or Ikea typically have flimsy plastic or glass glazes.
+With online custom framing you have a number of superior glaze options to choose from, all of which will thoroughly protect your artwork to proper conservation standards.

 Image source: Style Me Pretty (via Pinterest)

 How do you choose between glass and acrylic glazing for your picture frame?
 Glass is typically less expensive than acrylic and is more scratch-resistant.
 However, glass also has its disadvantages.
 The cheaper kinds tend to have a noticeable green or blue tint, while acrylic is optically pure.
 Glass is also much heavier in weight, harder to handle and prone to breaking.

 At Level, we only use framer's grade acrylic glazes because they're shatter-resistant, much safer to transport, optically high in clarity and consistent with the museum quality materials we use in framing photos and artwork.
 There are various types of glazes to choose from, and below we'll introduce the four kinds you're likely to encounter on your custom framing journey.